640 South State StreetDover, Delaware 19901

 301 Jefferson AveMilford, DE 19963

 Lactose tolerance serum test

-This is a test to see whether your body is able to break down lactose, a type of sugar found in milk, cheese, ice cream, and other dairy products.
+This is a test to see whether your body is able to break down lactose.
+Lactose is a type of sugar found in milk, cheese, ice cream, and other dairy products.
 Lactase, an enzyme in your stomach, breaks down lactose into two simple sugars: glucose and galactose.
-Within two hours of eating, your blood glucose level should rise.
+Within 2 hours of eating, your blood glucose level should rise.
 This blood test measures the increase.